 In a recent review, Honiberg et al. (2019) reported that while the incidence is low, it differs markedly worldwide.
 In China it is about 1:350 live births (Fett et al. 2005), in the USA (Kolte et al. 2014) and in South Africa (Desai et al. 1995) it is about 1-2:1,000 live births, and in Japan it is about 1:20,000 live births (Kamiya et al. 2011).
 In Australia, the incidence is estimated to be the same as in the USA.
 In the USA there are marked differences in its incidence, depending on the age of the mother.
 In 2004, mothers with PPCM aged between 15-19, 20-29 and 30-39 have incidences of 0.5-1:1000 births, compared to 40-54 year-old mothers where the incidence is about 1:270 live births.
 A follow-up study seven years later found the incidence in those younger than 40 years old increased to about 4.5:1000 live births.
 The increase may be due in part to improved diagnosis, but also because older maternal age is a risk factor.
 Other major risk factors for the increased incidence of PPCM include pre-eclampsia, hypertensive disorders, and women with multiple gestations that result in a 9-22% increased prevalence compared to the general population worldwide (Silwa et al. 2017).

 Diagnosis: PPCM is often a fatal disease with patients rapidly developing an enlarged and weakened contractile heart with a reduced left ventricular ejection fraction (LVEF) of <45% in the absence of other identifiable causes.
 It is observed in the third trimester or most commonly within five-six months postpartum.
 PPCM is not a precisely defined entity (Honiberg et al. 2019).
-The disease not only affects the mother, but it also affects her baby, as well as her immediate and/or extended family who will be needed in the months to care for the baby while the mother is extremely unwell.
-While most patients respond to conventional medication (see below), some may require mechanical circulatory assistance such as a left ventricular assist device (or LVAD) while others may proceed to isotopic heart transplantation (Rassmussen et al. 2012).
+The disease not only affects the mother, but it also affects her baby, as well as her immediate and/or extended family who will be needed to care for the baby in the months while the mother is extremely unwell.
+While most patients respond to conventional medication (see below), some may require mechanical circulatory assistance such as a left ventricular assist device (or LVAD) while others may proceed to orthotopic heart transplantation (Rassmussen et al. 2012).
 The NIH website (above) lists the following symptoms: Tachycardia, chest pain, excessive fatique, tiredness during activity, shortness of breath, swelling of feet and ankles, and increased urination.

 Is PPCM a Variant of Dilated Cardiomyopathy?
 Like Idiopathic Dilated Cardiomyopathy (IDCM), PPCM is a diagnosis of exclusion.
 Even when the LVEF is <45%, the left ventricle may not be dilated (van Spaendonck-Zwarts et al. 2014) There is mounting evidence that PPCM is a familial disease that mainly impacts cardiomyocytes and, in several respects, it resembles familial dilated cardiomyopathy (FDCM) (Ware et al. (2016).